kyaswanth93/customBotConsole/ReadMe.txt

 CustomBotConsole
-by Kenshin Himura, governed by GNU GPL v3 and CC-BY-NC-SA Licenses (see gpl.txt and ccbyncsa.txt) ReadMe Version 0.8
+by Kenshin Himura (Sudarsan Balaji), governed by GNU GPL v3 and CC-BY-NC-SA Licenses (see gpl.txt and ccbyncsa.txt) ReadMe Version 0.8

 This repository holds various project and project-related directories pertaining to our final year project.